 In the Inclusionary Housing Mandatoy Areas you must include a percentage of affordable housing units in your building development.
 You have no choice.
 In the Inclusionary Housing Designated Areas providing affordable housing is optional.
 Buildings that do provide affordable units receive a zoning bonus.
 If you do not provide the affordable units you may be subject to a zoning penalty decreasing the size of your allowable building floor area.
 Make sure you know if your property is subject to Inclusionary Housing because this will greatly affect your development.

 As an architect, I study the process of building, but these are complicated and quite involved issues.
 In this article, we reviewed just some of the basic concepts with regards to property development.
 This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.

 Thank You for reading our blog post on Developing a Building in NYC

 We wish you good luck on your upcoming developments.
 Please leave questions or comments below.
-You can contact us directly if you wish to speak with a New York Architect about a specific project.
+You can contact us directly if you wish to speak with an architect about a specific project.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 15 years where he has designed renovations and new developments of various building types.